Makcal/Stickcher/README.md

-# TelegramStickerSearcher
+# Stickcher
-Index Telegram stickers by tags and query them inline!
+Searching Telegram stickers is now easier than ever!
+Index stickers by tags and query them inline!